↑

 Either purchase small halloween-themed stencils or print/cut out the desired designs you wish to stencil on.

-With stencils, make sure the stencil completely covers the whoopie pie to ensure you don’t get powdered sugar where you don’t want it.
+With stencils, make sure the stencil completely covers the Whoopie Pie to ensure you don’t get powdered sugar where you don’t want it.
 Use powdered sugar and a sifter to lightly cover the stencil.
 Carefully remove the stencil to see your design!

 Love this Halloween Whoopie Pies recipe?
 Follow us on Pinterest, Instagram, and Facebook for more!